Is DuckDuckGo Safe and Secure?

 Yes, but none of it contains anything that would allow DuckDuckGo to identify and track you as a unique user (such as your Internet address or web browser specifications).
 Here’s a list of some of the information that DuckDuckGo keeps:

-• Small Internet files known as “cookies” (see our What are Cookies article for more information) that keep track of any settings that you change on DuckDuckGo.
+- Small Internet files known as “cookies” (see our What are Cookies guide for more information) that keep track of any settings that you change on DuckDuckGo.

-• Cookies that keep track of “bangs” that you have used to search on other websites through DuckDuckGo (see our How to Search DuckDuckGo tutorial for more on “bangs” and how they work).
+- Cookies that keep track of “bangs” that you have used to search on other websites through DuckDuckGo.

-• Affiliate codes that result in DuckDuckGo being paid a commission when products are sold due to someone searching for them on e-commerce websites (such as Amazon and eBay) through DuckDuckGo, or clicking an advertisement for them on DuckDuckGo.
-See our How Does DuckDuckGo Make Money tutorial for more information.
+- Affiliate codes that result in DuckDuckGo being paid a commission when products are sold due to someone searching for them on e-commerce websites (such as Amazon and eBay) through DuckDuckGo, or clicking an advertisement for them on DuckDuckGo.

 That’s a brief explanation of the ways in which DuckDuckGo does and doesn’t keep you safe!